 Colour - A ‘normal’ poop is a shade of chocolate brown, but it depends on the individual dog and the diet they’re eating.

 Find out what’s healthy and what could be cause for concern.

 The impact of diet on your dog’s poop

 Try raw alternative air-dried foods for added convenience

-The benefits of a raw diet are widely documented, but it can be difficult to get the balance of nutrients right when you’re preparing your own raw diet at home (too much calcium results in a very hard stool, for example).
+The benefits of a raw diet are widely documented, but it can be difficult to get the balance of nutrients right when you’re preparing your own raw diet at home.

-If you’re considering transitioning to ZIWI Peak, make sure you follow our transitioning guide to ensure the process is a comfortable one for both you and your pet.
-Dogs with existing digestive issues will benefit greatly from switching to ZIWI, but the transition period needs to be done carefully.
+If you’re transitioning to ZIWI Peak, make sure you follow our transitioning guide.
+Dogs with existing digestive issues will benefit from switching to ZIWI®, but transitioning needs to be done carefully.